 Graduate & International Programs champions ideas and programs that have the power to change the world.
 The LL.M.
-Program helps us maintain our status as a world-class law school and is an opportunity for your immediate investment in The University of Texas at Austin School of Law.
+Program helps us maintain our status as a world-class law school and is an opportunity for your immediate investment in The University of Texas School of Law.

 The University of Texas School of Law established the Mary Mikeska LL.M.
 Scholarship in 2013 in honor of Mary Mikeska, a former longtime program coordinator of the LL.M.
 Program.
 Contributions to the Mary Mikeska LL.M.
 Scholarship enable the LL.M.
 Program to bring the best students to Texas, enriching their lives and nurturing their development as future leaders while benefiting those students who face the prospect of serious loan debt.